michal-davis/temoa/README.md

 3. The entry point for regular execution is now at the top level of the project so a "sample" run should be initiated as:

 ```
-$ python main.py --config=temoa/temoa_model/config_sample
+$ python main.py --config=data_files/my_configs/config_sample.toml
 ```
-4. Users are encouraged to place a copy of the target database in the `output_files` folder to catch all database outputs, which prevents VCS conflicts with the inputs folder contents
+4. Users are encouraged to either place a copy of the target database in the `output_files` folder to catch all database outputs, which prevents VCS conflicts with the inputs folder contents or to make a copy of any database under source control

 5. Developers should be able to run tests by navigating to the tests folder and initiating `pytest` from within the venv
 ```
 $ cd tests
 $ python -m pytest . --disable-warnings
 ```

+### ~~~ Remainder Below This Line Under Revision ~~~
 # Overview

-The 'energysystem' branch is the current master branch of Temoa.
 The four subdirectories are:

 1. `temoa_model/`
 Contains the core Temoa model code.